jrs-coding-school/nosql-camp/dbs-and-docs/index.md

-# Introduction to CouchDB
+# Databases and Documents

+## What you will learn

+By completing this module you will be able to:
+- Define CouchDB and PouchDB
+- Describe the factors that favor NoSQL databases.
+- Describe where specific types of databases fit within the CAP theorem.
+- Manage CouchDB databases and documents with Futon.
+- Manage CouchDB with it's Hypertext Transfer Protocol (HTTP) Application Programming Interface (API) using a Command Line Interface (CLI).
+- Manage PouchDB/CouchDB databases and documents with PouchDB's JavaScript API.

 ## What is CouchDB?

-> Unlike an RDBMS, NoSQL is schema free -- you don't need to decide the structure up front.
+> Unlike a relational database management system (RDBMS), NoSQL is schema free -- you don't need to decide the structure of the data up front.

-- CouchDB is a NoSQL (not only SQL) database management system (DBMS) that stores JSON documents within a database.
+- CouchDB (or Couch) is a NoSQL (not only SQL) database management system (DBMS) that stores JSON documents within a database.
 In fact, everything is stored as JSON.
-- Unlike a relational DBMS (RDBMS), CouchDB is schema-free.
-You don't design the tables, columns, data types up-front.
+- Unlike a relational database, CouchDB is schema-free.
+You _don't_ design the tables, columns, data types up-front.
 - CouchDB allows you to easily replicate your data on your own machine or across computers around the world.
 This promotes fault tolerance.
-- A RESTful API is baked into its DNA.
+- A RESTful (REST-Representational State Transfer) API is baked into its DNA.
 Use the API to do anything.
-Futon uses the API do manage things like creating database, editing JSON documents, running queries, triggering replication...
+Typically used with HTTP to provide a stateless design ofr networked application.
+Futon, an administrative website for CouchDB, uses the API do manage things like creating database, editing JSON documents, running queries, triggering replication...
 -  Couch utilizes map and reduce (MapReduce or MapReducing) for indexing and querying the database.
 Map extracts data while reduce aggregates data.
 Unlike RDBMS SQL queries, MapReduce can be distributed among multiple nodes making it scalable and fast.
+Map and reduce functions are written is JavaScript.
 - CouchDB supports offline scenarios.
 Replicate data to your mobile application.
 Enter data locally while flying cross-country.
 Sync the data when you land.

 ## What is PouchDB?

-Pouch is a JavaScript database that is inspired by CouchDB.
+PouchDB (Pouch) is a JavaScript database that is inspired by CouchDB.
 It runs within the web browser.
 This enables you as the developer to store data locally within the browser.
 This is especially useful when the users of your applications are working offline.

 > It is very easy to synchronize the data with PouchDB with CouchDB, once your users are back online.
 The synchronization is two-way.
 Changes to CouchDB can be sync'd with Pouch, as well.

 PouchDB runs quite well in Node.js.
 You can use Pouch's JavaScript Application Programming Interface (API) to talk directory to databases that reside in either CouchDB or PouchDB.  [more...](https://pouchdb.com/learn.html).

+## CAP Theorem

+TODO

 ## Relational or NoSQL

 Factors that favor NoSQL:

 - Is the problem domain well known?
 Do you truly know the schema up front?
-Do you need to quickly modify data behind an app and minimize disruption to users?
+- Do you need to quickly modify data behind an app and minimize disruption to users?
 - Will you have a large volume and velocity of incoming data?
 People, machines, IoT, devices sending data requires processing incoming data at speed.
 - Do you need to gather data from distributed locations, such as multiple point of sale applications?
 - Do you have a high availability, 'always-on' need.
 Caching application objects, search results, session info, and common web pages will make your apps responsive and help prevent the back end of your application from bogging down under high demand.